 Bismark House by Andrew Burges Architects

-Our brief was to provide a flexible house that could be used for holiday rental or as a future city house if the clients moved out of Sydney.
-The house was also to be experimental and original in nature, showcasing Robert Plumb Projects’ building capacity, while also prioritising the garden, to be designed by Will’s landscape company DBS, as an integral part of the house.
+The clients requested a flexible house that could serve as a holiday rental or a future city home if they decided to leave Sydney.
+They also wanted the house to be experimental and unique, showcasing the building capabilities of Robert Plumb Projects.
+Moreover, the garden, designed by Will’s landscape company DBS, had to be an integral part of the house.

 Photography by Peter Bennetts